 In some instances, the panels break or don’t properly get placed.

 More important is the analysis before the drilling.
 We need to complete a field investigation with geological analysis.

 This will help with the design of the concrete segments.
 The concrete segments need to withstand the following tunneling loads:

 - Thrust forces from construction conditions

-#9 Required human team to support a TBM
+#9 Human team support for a TBM

 A TBM normally has a team of 10 to 15 people supporting the drilling at any given time.